xero3a/linux-admin-reference-guide/README.md

 This project documents my process of setting up a RedHat Enterprise Linux 9 lab inside VirtualBox.

-The GOAL:  Build a solid enterprise-grade Linux environment to develop and demonstrate system administration skills, gain troubleshooting experience, and document real-world tasks doe my Linux career portfolio.
+The GOAL:  Build a home-grade Linux environment to develop and demonstrate system administration skills, gain troubleshooting experience, and document real-world tasks for my Linux career portfolio.

 ----------------------------------------------------------------------------------------------